Want the perfect workout program?Take Quiz

 These muscles combine to give you control over the position of your legs relative to your pelvis.
 They also assist you in having a proper gait, climbing stairs, and standing at attention.
 Abductors also exist in your arm, and like the hip abductors, both of them work on stretching and rotating in your joint.

-The benefits of exercising hip abductors apply in a few different situations:
+The benefits of exercising hip abductors and including hip exercises in your routine apply in a few different situations:

 How Can Hip Abduction Help Improve My Workout Performance and Backside Appearance?